OOPSpam/blog/_posts/2023-02-24-spam-protection-for-kadence-form.md

 ## Final thoughts

 All websites eventually get hit by spammers.
 As a website grows and gets more traffic it attracts more serious spammers with advance bots.
-Both honeypot and reCaptcha will protect your website to a certain degree but they are not enough for targeted spam attacks, manual spam and sophisticated bots.
+Both honeypot and reCAPTCHA will protect your website to a certain degree but they are not enough for targeted spam attacks, manual spam and sophisticated bots.
 I hope this article helps you find a solution for your spam problem.

 That is all!
 Go on and create your forms.